zulip/zulip/templates/zerver/help/create-a-stream.md

 You can optionally enter a brief description of your stream in **Stream description** to give other users a general idea of what's being discussed in your stream.
 The description can be seen under the stream name in the stream overview.

 The **Stream accessibility** option controls the privacy of your stream.
+There are two options:
-The **Anybody can join** option makes your stream public and accessible to all users.
-On the other hand, only users you invite will be able to access your private stream with the **People must be invited** option enabled.
+- **Anybody can join** - This option makes your stream **public** and accessible to all users.
+- **People must be invited** -- This options makes your stream **private**.
+Only users you invite will be able to access this stream.

 If your stream is public, you can choose to alert users about the new stream by clicking the **Announce stream** checkbox.
 If this option is selected, users who have been added to the stream upon creation will receive the following message.

 ![Streams User Added](/static/images/help/stream-add-alert.png)